Ajani Cornelius: Rhode Island

 Cornelius made his collegiate debut at right tackle against No. 11 Delaware Fightin' Blue Hens in reserve during the 2020–21 spring season.

 In first fall season as a freshman, he started all eleven games for the Rams.
 His first start came against the Bryant Bulldogs where the team rushed for a season-high 235 yards without allowing a single sack in a 45–21 win.
 He helped lead the Rams to average 133.6 rushing yards per game.

 In 2022, Cornelius once again started all eleven games for the Rams.
 He helped the team have eight games where the team tallied over 150 yards, including 288 yards and three touchdown against the team's rival Brown.
 The team ranked fifth in the Colonial Athletic Association (CAA) sacks allowed with 21.
 The team also finished fourth in the CAA in both rushing yards per game with 168.8, and in passing yards per game with 235.5, alongside also being the third-highest scoring offense averaging 30.6 points per game.
 After the season, Cornelius received First Team All-CAA football honors.
 He entered the transfer portal on December 1, 2022.

 Oregon

 On December 21, 2022, Cornelius transferred to the University of Oregon to play for the Ducks under coach Dan Lanning.
 Prior to the season, he was named as an honorable mention for the preseason All Pac-12 team.

 Professional career

 Cornelius was selected by the Dallas Cowboys with the 204th overall pick in the sixth round of the 2025 NFL draft.
+On November 17, 2025, Cornelius was placed on injured reserve due to a knee injury.